imbayard/gpt-and-me-frontend/README.md

 # Frontend Futures
 - (DONE) Create a homepage and separate the components into modules that open modals
 - Change wording to show that these are for long-term goals especially
-- Refactor 'WorkoutTab' so that it can be generic for all categories
+- (DONE) Refactor 'WorkoutTab' so that it can be generic for all categories
+-

 # Backend Futures
 - (DONE) Make prompt builder generic --> /util/prompts.js